 Mexican Rice with Chorizo and Black Beans

-If you’re thinking about recipes for the upcoming Cinco de Mayo holiday, look no further than this recipe for Mexican rice.
+If you’re thinking about recipes for the upcoming Cinco de Mayo holiday, look no further.

-Mexican rice has to be the ultimate side dish.
-Rice alone is one of the most popular sides in the world, often served as the bedd for your main proteins, only THIS particular rice dish is packed with all sorts of other delicious ingredients.
+Mexican rice is the ultimate side dish.
+Rice alone is one of the most popular sides in the world, often served as the bed for your main proteins, only THIS particular rice dish is packed with all sorts of other delicious ingredients.
 You almost won’t recognize it as rice.